ltratt/aeschylus/README.md

 sound great, but it probably won't mangle it beyond recognition.

-# Multiple scenes
+# Multiple scene types

-Aeschylus has some support for different scenes: this at least partly works, but isn't tested, so is left undocumented for now.
+Aeschylus has some support for different types of scene (e.g. screen only, screen with camera): this at least partly works, but isn't tested, so is left undocumented for now.